Terasology/ModuleTestingEnvironment/README.md

 ## Usage

+There are two options how to use the **Module Testing Environment** for writing module tests.

-Just write a test class that `extends ModuleTestingEnvironment`.
+The first variant is to write a test class that `extends ModuleTestingEnvironment`.
+With this setup, a new engine will be spun up for each method annotated with `@Test` automatically.

+For more control and possible reuse of engine instances for multiple tests the module testing environment can be used explicitly.
+This requires manual setup and tear down, but allows to run multiple tests against the same engine instance.

 For complete docs please see the
 [documentation on Github Pages](https://terasology.github.io/ModuleTestingEnvironment/org/terasology/moduletestingenvironment/ModuleTestingEnvironment.html)